 Robert’s shanty choir bandmate , Viktor Lykov, crews professionally on tall ships.
 "As a working sailor, I love the way Robert is carrying on and evolving our musical tradition," Lykov says.
 "Not since the great Stan Rogers have I heard anything like this outpouring of fresh new salty songs.
 Robert’s 'new old' maritime folk music really deserves to find an audience among the sailors of today and tomorrow."

-Robert has recently performed his "new old sea songs" at the Harwich International Sea Shanty Festival (UK), the Baltic Shanty Festival (Åland Islands), and the Teign Shanty Festival (UK).
+Robert has recently performed his "new old sea songs" at the Harwich International Sea Shanty and Maritime Festival (UK), the Baltic Shanty Festival (Åland Islands), and the Teign Shanty Festival (UK).

 Davy Jones (original shanty)